SAIL MED TEAM

 Robbert van Hasselt, founder of IDMM, is an experienced project leader in the non-profit sector and is well versed in EU proposal development and funds management.
 He gathered the partners together for the current sail transport 3.4 million euro EU funded project, S@IL, and is executing part of the project management, on behalf of the Lead Applicant, the province of Fryslan.
 Robbert is well versed in shipping, subsidies, healthcare and other fields.
 He has a passion for sailing and runs a beautiful touring sailboat with his family (the "Bontekoe") that sails people through Dutch canals and up through the Dutch Wadden Sea Conservation Area.

-[Past Intern] Ioannis Kokenis is a current SAIL MED intern.
-Ioannis is a Greek Orthodox religious studies major enrolled in Hellenic College in Boston, MA who is also studying at the American College of Greece in Athens.
+[Past Intern] Ioannis Kokenis is a Greek Orthodox religious studies major enrolled in Hellenic College in Boston, MA who is also studying at the American College of Greece in Athens.
 He has experience in the Oil and Gas industry which has influenced his interest in cleaner energy developments.